PW91/Furry-game/README.md

 6) After eating each coin Furry SPEEDS UP.

-7) To try again refresh the page.# Furry-game
+7) To try again refresh the page.